skip to main content

 Make sure you connect to your hotspot and not another Wi-Fi network

-Chances are, your devices connect to your familiar Wi-Fi networks automatically.
+Chances are, your laptop, smart camera, or other device you’re trying to tether will connect to your familiar Wi-Fi networks automatically.
 This automation is usually a handy feature but can cause confusion when your internet connection goes down.

 Even when your router is disconnected from the internet, it’s still broadcasting Wi-Fi unless it’s unplugged.
 Your devices will still auto-connect to your home router, even if your internet connection is down.